scott-griffiths/bitformat/README.md

 ## More to come

 The `bitformat` library is still pre-alpha and is being actively developed.
-I'm hoping to make a couple of alpha releases in late 2024, with more features added in 2025.
+I'm hoping to make an alpha release or two in late 2024, with more features added in 2025.

 There are a number of important features planned, some of which are from the `bitstring` library on which much of the core is based, and others are needed for a full binary format experience.

-The :todo: list includes:
+The (unordered) :todo: list includes:

-* **Endianness modifiers.** Currently everything is both bit and byte big endian.
-There will be modifiers that can be added to any whole-byte type to specify if they should be interpreted as big, little, or native endian.
 * **Streaming methods.** There is no concept of a bit position, or of reading through a `Bits`.
 This is available in `bitstring`, but I want to find a better way of doing it before adding it to `bitformat`.
 * **Field expressions.** Rather than hard coding everything in a field, some parts will be calculated during the parsing process.
 For example in the format `'[w: u16, h: u16, [u8; {w * h}]]` the size of the `'u8'` array would depend on the values parsed just before it.
 * **New field types.** Fields like `Repeat`, `Find` and `If` are planned which will allow more flexible formats to be written.